 Athletes have the opportunity to participate in club fun races, and participate at other local BC Alpine races if interested.
 They will enjoy a mix of skiing from all-mountain, deep snow, steep runs and beginner gates.
 Athletes are grouped with others of similar ability and close age.
 Groups typically range from 5-8 kids, based on the ability level.

-All coaches are certified by the Canadian Ski Coaches Federation, some are former racers and members of the HSC.
+All coaches are certified by the National Coaches Certification Program (NCCP), Canadian Ski Coach Federation (CSCF) or Canadian Ski Instructors Association (CSIA).
+Some are former racers and members of the HSC.
 The program follows the BC Alpine Snow Star program allowing coaches to track progress of each child.

 Our Nancy Greene program runs on Saturdays and Sundays 9.30 am- 3.00 pm with a 30 min break for lunch.
 The NG program includes a Christmas Camp (four half-day sessions).
-The 2018/2019 season Christmas Camp starts on Dec.
-27th till Dec.
-30th, 9am- 12 pm.
-For New Christmas Campers only participating in the Christmas Camp and not the Regular Program, the camp runs from Dec 28-30th, 9am to 12pm.
+The 2019/2020 season Christmas Camp runs from 9am- 12 pm, dates tba.
+For New Christmas Campers only participating in the Christmas Camp and not the Regular Program, the camp dates tba, 9am to 12pm.

 The BC Alpine fee of $76 per child (not included in the program fee).

-All fees, registration forms, ACA form, code of conduct and volunteer form must be paid and submitted before the first day on the snow.
+All fees & registration form must be paid and submitted before the first day on the snow.